ssec/polar2grid/py/polar2grid/doc/source/dev_guide/dev_env.rst

 Development Environment
 =======================

+..

+    TODO: Add mention of non-Linux installations for installing third-party dependencies.

 Before adding components to polar2grid you will need to set up a polar2grid development environment.
 This will make it easier to get the newest updates from other developers and vice versa.
 Creating a development environment does